-Entry permits for the park are obtainable at the Ministry of Environment and Tourism (MET) offices in Katima Mulilo and Windhoek, or from field offices at Susuwe, Nakatwa and Shisinze or the northern gate of Mamili (Nkasa Lupala) National Park, where reference maps are also available.
+Entry permits for the park are obtainable at the Ministry of Environment and Tourism (MET) offices in Katima Mulilo and Windhoek, or from field offices at Susuwe, Nakatwa and Shisinze or the northern gate of Nkasa Lupala National Park.

 One of the best lodges in this area has accommodation in both traditional land based units as well as on two houseboats.

 A four room private camp set inside the Nkasa Rupara National Park.
 A remote and private location in Namibia's least visited hidden gems of a game park makes this a must visit lodge.
 The lodge can also be booked for exclusive use on a self catering basis

 A tented lodge on the banks of the mighty Zambezi River.
 Offers both self catering facilities and restaurant meals.
 Excellent for fishing.

 This lodge is located at the only place in the world where four countries meet.
 It is a wonderful Chobe destination with eight luxury chalets.